Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Introduction

 and give an explicit estimate on the remainder, in terms of the unconstrained parameters of the theory.
 In particular, our estimates focus on the description of the dynamics of fermions whose momenta are \textit{away} from the Fermi surface.
 This is encoded in the norm $\| \cdot \|_{\ell_m^{1*}}$ that we use to measure distances.
-Note that this consistent with the fact that particles and holes near the Fermi surface couple together to form \textit{bosonized} particle-hole pairs, and experience different dynamical behaviour.
-This bosonization phenomenon was first explained by Sawada \cite{Sawada1957} and Sawada, Brueckner, Fukuda and Brout \cite{Sawadaetal1957} in the 1950s, and has recently been proven rigorously in a series of papers \cite{Benedikter2020, Benedikter2021,Benedikter2022,Benedikter 2023,Hainzl2020,Christiansen2022,Christiansen2022-2,Christiansen2023}.
+Note that this is consistent with the fact that particles and holes near the Fermi surface couple together to form \textit{bosonized} particle-hole pairs, and experience different dynamical behaviour.
+This bosonization phenomenon was first explained by Sawada \cite{Sawada1957} and Sawada, Brueckner, Fukuda, and Brout \cite{Sawadaetal1957} in the 1950s. {\blu More recently, rigorous formulations have been constructed to study large Fermi gases in the random phase approximation.
+In \cite{Benedikter2020}, the authors introduced a rigorous decomposition of the Fermi surface into several small patches, and on each one a localized quasi-bosonic operator is defined.
+These techniques are then used to prove an optimal upper bound for the correlation energy of a Fermi gas in the mean-field regime; these methods were later refined and improved in \cite{Benedikter2021,Benedikter2022,Benedikter 2023} to find the matching lower bound, study dynamical properties of the system, and include large interactions.
+A different bosonization approach (not based on patch localization) was developed in \cite{Christiansen2022} that approximately diagonalizes the fermionic Hamiltonian and derives an effective quasi-bosonic Hamiltonian describing the correlation energy and the elementary excitations of the system.
+These methods were subsequently employed in \cite{Christiansen2022-2} to study plasmon modes and in \cite{Christiansen2023} to derive a mean-field version of the Gell-mann--Brueckner formula. }

-The operator $Q_t$ is given in Definition \ref{definition Q1}, and corresponds to an energy-mollified collisional operator of quantum Boltzmann form, of cubic order after taking into account appropiate cancellations.
-It includes collisions of the form particle-particle, particle-hole, and hole-hole.
-On the other hand, the operator $B_t$ is quadratic and is given in Definition \ref{definition B}.
-It describes the interaction between fermions that are mediated by \textit{virtual} {bosonized} particle-hole pairs near the Fermi surface.
-In particular, our assumptions on the initial data and on the dynamics guarantee that the Fermi surface is \textit{depleted} throughout the time scale under consideration i.e. interactions with real particle-hole pairs are negligible (see Proposition \ref{prop N estimates 2}).

-In Theorem \ref{corollary} we consider the dynamics on the three-dimensional torus $\Lambda = (2\pi \mathbb T )^3 $ for longer time scales.
-More precisely, we consider the scaling regime